Libvecpf/libvecpf/README.md

 The "Vector Printf Library"
 ======
-For the GNU/Linux OS and GLIBC 2.10+  return Contributed by IBM Corporation
+For the GNU/Linux OS and GLIBC 2.10+
+Contributed by IBM Corporation
 # Libvecpf
 This library extends ISO C printf so that it may print out vector data types.
 The description of the extensions are in the AltiVec Technology Programming Interface Manual.
 Below is a paraphrasing of the extensions: